j2commerce/guide/product-categories-module.md

 # Product categories module

 With the product categories module, you could display an overview of the categories and sub-categories available in your site, on any place you wish.
 It is possible to display the number of articles, category descriptions present in a particular category, using this module.
-You could also redirect users to the products present in the categories thorugh this module.
+You could also redirect users to the products present in the categories through this module.

 **Installation**